User Onboarding (users, KYC, terms)

 • INDIVIDUAL ISVs: returns 409 non_zero_balance if the user's wallet isn't empty.
 Settle, refund, or withdraw first.

-• SHARED ISVs: deletion is allowed regardless of pot state, since the user row is a tally and the ISV pot is unaffected.
+• STANDING ISVs: deletion is allowed regardless of standing-fund state, since the user row is a tally and the ISV's standing fund is unaffected.

 6. A curl walk-through